EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-cloudiness scalar [radiation diffusion] on gpp_potential based on GSI implementation of LPJ
+Cloudiness scalar (radiation diffusion) on GPP potential based on the GSI implementation of LPJ.

 **Parameters**
 - **Fields**